Day 345-351/365 Days of Fulfillment Blog

 “Have an ‘If Then’ Strategy”

-“If then” strategies are built around staying consistent with a routine, habit or activity by eliminating common rationalizations when our ideal structure is met with a halt.
-Humans often commit to doing something for a given number of days per week as a way to structure productivity and growth i.e. “i’m going to go for a run 4 days per week”, ‘I’m going to write a blog every day of the week” etc; These goals are great, but what happens if your ideal state, environment or an uncontrollable circumstance get’s thrown your way?
-Insert our ‘if then’ strategy.
+“If then” strategies are built around staying consistent with a routine, habit or activity by eliminating common rationalizations that come up when our ideal scenario is met with resistance.
+An organized individual often commits to doing something for a given number of days per week as a way to structure productivity and growth i.e. “i’m going to go for a run 4 days per week”, ‘I’m going to write a blog every day of the week” etc; These goals are great, but if our ideal state, environment or plan get’s disrupted, it’s helpful to have an ‘if then’ strategy.

-We’ll use both of the above examples for our “if then” scenarios; to make sure you stay consistent regardless of the uncontrollable, you need to give yourself an ‘if then’ plan.
-For example, “If it rains on a day I plan to run, I’ll run on the treadmill at the gym”; “If I’m too busy before and after work to write, I’m going to take a shorter lunch and write a blog during my lunch hour.”
+We’ll use both of the above examples for our “if then” scenarios.
+For example, “If it rains on a day we plan to run, our ‘if then’ plan is to run on the treadmill at the gym instead”; “If we know we’re going to be too busy before and after work to write, we’ll take a shorter lunch and write a blog during our lunch hour.”